ibm-cloud-docs/watsonx-code-assistant/wca-generate-code.md

 When you get a code suggestion that you want to use, you can insert a code block from the chat into your editor.

-This feature is currently available in the Visual Studio Code extension.
-It is not currently available in the Eclipse IDE plug-in.
+These features are currently available in the Visual Studio Code extension.
+They are not currently available in the Eclipse IDE plug-in.
 {: note}

 1. In Visual Studio Code, position your cursor in the editor.